noforn/gpt-oss-tools/README.md

      ```
 6. Type your questions or commands.
 In the CLI, enter `bye` to exit the session or /reset to clear context.

-## License
+## Note

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This framework is currently under development.
+Stay tuned for improvements and new features!